thisisignitedoreo/uml/README.md

     returns: any
 - function `serialize(object, compact=False, indent="  ")`:

-    parses python object to krml
+    parses python object to krml<br/>

-    throws ValueError on error
+    throws ValueError on error<br/>

-    no newlines/indents if compact
+    no newlines/indents if compact<br/>
     if not compact indent code with indent

     arguments:

       object: any
       compact: bool
       indent: str

     returns: str